 Do test boosters work?
 That question is inherently flawed because it’s way too general.
 You have to look at each product on an individual basis.
 Test booster X may be an excellent product with hundreds of users swearing by its effect.
-Test booster Y, on the other hand, may not only be crap but potentially even be dangerous with past users complaining of side effects.
+Test booster Y, on the other hand, may not only be total crap but potentially even dangerous, with past users complaining of awful side effects.

 Look at the Ingredients

 Do testosterone supplements really work?
 We can’t tell you the number of times our followers have asked us that question.
 Usually, they’re enquiring about a specific testosterone product and want our opinion or recommendation.